Access Request System Redesign

 As mentioned earlier, OOUX comes in handy when ideating wireframes using the concept of objects, relationships and call-to-actions.

-Examples of how OOUX wireframe guides the final UI design.
+Examples of how OOUX wireframe guides the final UI design. [fig 10] Examples of how OOUX wireframe guides the final UI design.

 Now showing some highlights of our final design craft: